syncfusion-content/asp.netmvc-docs/aspnetmvc/Tab/Appearance-and-Styling.md

 By enabling ‘ShowRoundedCorner’ property, you can customize the shape of the Tab widget from regular rectangular shape to rounded rectangle shape that is set to ‘false’ by default.

-The following code example is used to render the Tab widget with Roundedcorner.
+The following code example is used to render the Tab widget with rounded corner.

 1. Add the following code in your view page to render Tab with rounder corner.